 4. Surround yourself with like-minded people

 Breaking free from diet culture is easier when you can cultivate safety and security with others who are aligned with the anti-diet message.
 It might be helpful to share this blog post or pose some of these topics with some of your friends to see who might share these same values.
 Alternatively, you can create your own online support network through joining safe spaces filled with like minded individuals.
-Within our Make Food Feel Good Community, we encourage questions and discussions among group members and provide ongoing support to empower you in our relationship with food and take a positive approach to nutrition all while fighting the good fight against diet culture!

 The Anti-Diet Culture Movement